Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 HendersonvilleWestern North Carolina

 In 1988, the city of Hendersonville began revitalizing its downtown Main Street.
 Celebrating 25 years of progress, the City of Hendersonville NC has done a fantastic job preserving the historic architecture while attracting award winning restaurants, art galleries and colorful painted bears who greet visitors along the sidewalks.
 The annual North Carolina Apple Festival in Hendersonville NC is one of the largest apple festivals in Western North Carolina.
-Summer concerts and old fashioned street dances take place every week in Hendersonville NC.
-Let us know if you'd like to receive a Hendersonville NC Relocation Package.
+Summer concerts and old fashioned street dances take place every week near the rustic mountain homes.

 Rich with stimulating culture, Hendersonville's Flat Rock Playhouse and the Blue Ridge Community College host year round comedy, concerts and theatrical performances.
 The Flat Rock Playhouse is home to The State Theater of North Carolina.
 The seven piece Hendersonville Symphony Orchestra perform at festivals and at the Blue Ridge Concert Hall.
 For those who enjoy big band music and dancing, the 19-piece band Hendersonville Swing Band travels around the city for private and public performances at the Hendersonville High School.
 The Arts Council of Hendersonville County continually offers high quality art exhibits on Main Street in downtown.
 Since 1966, the Hendersonville Little Theater has hosted more intimate theatre performances in an adorable renovated barn.
 The Center for Craft, Creativity & Design is located at the UNCA Kellogg Center and center focuses on craft heritage.
 Both professional, national and international artists showcase their talent along the one mile public art trail which is an outdoor walking trail.